-Winding through the narrow lanes cutting the mountains, I was spellbound by the glimpses of beauty of the Amalfi coastline.
-I can assure you that this is The most scenic drives I have taken.
-Craggy cliffs, vivid blue sea dotted with small boats, elegant trees and picturesque gorges makes it the most exquisite coastlines in the world.
+Winding through the narrow lanes cutting the mountains, I was spellbound by the glimpses of the beauty of the Amalfi coastline.
+I can assure you that this is The most scenic drive I have taken.
+Craggy cliffs, a vivid blue sea dotted with small boats, elegant trees, and picturesque gorges make it the most exquisite coastline in the world.
 While en route to Positano, you cannot help stopping every few miles to admire the astounding views and click some vivid pictures.

-As you approach Positano, you would be mesmerised by its beauty.
-Colourful Mediterranean houses perched on cascading hills are spilling down into the sea, Tiny crescent bay, bunches of purple bougainvillea, splendid coastal views are some of the images that are bound to leave a lasting impression.
+As you approach Positano, you will be mesmerized by its beauty.
+Colorful Mediterranean houses perched on cascading hills are spilling down into the sea, Tiny crescent bay, bunches of purple bougainvillea, and splendid coastal views are some of the images that are bound to leave a lasting impression.

 Positano is not only about its bewitching coastline.
-The charming town with its pastel coloured houses and unique architecture looks almost theatrical.
-The step streets are lined with boutique hotels, quaint restaurants and fashionable boutiques.
-Positano is famous for its extra-large fragrant lemons, lemon products, colourful silks, ceramics, leather sandals and exquisite linen clothing.
-The products are exclusive and expensive but worth buying if you are in mood to splurge.
+The charming town with its pastel-colored houses and unique architecture looks almost theatrical.
+The steep streets are lined with boutique hotels, quaint restaurants, and fashionable boutiques.
+Positano is famous for its extra-large fragrant lemons, lemon products, colorful silks, ceramics, leather sandals, and exquisite linen clothing.
+The products are exclusive and expensive but worth buying if you are in the mood to splurge.

-You should take time to walk to the tiny top area of Positano and soak in the magnificent view from there.
+You should take the time to walk to the tiny top area of Positano and soak in the magnificent view from there.
 Sunset is truly majestic.
-Collegiata di Santa Maria Assunta, the old church is one of the most famous attraction of Positano.
-Fornillo and Spiaggia Grande are the two glamorous, celebrity packed beaches of the picturesque village.
-Beaches of Positano, like most beaches of Europe are rocky not sandy.
+Collegiata di Santa Maria Assunta, the old church is one of the most famous attractions of Positano.
+Fornillo and Spiaggia Grande are the two glamorous, celebrity-packed beaches of the picturesque village.
+The beaches of Positano, like most beaches in Europe, are rocky, not sandy.
 But the main attraction is not the beach but the view from the beach.
 From here you can watch pure and unfiltered beauty.
 The town rising high above you on the cliff and the cliff rushing to meet the ocean.
-This is a beach not to sleep but to sit and soak in the beauty of one of the most photogenic village of the world.
+This is a beach not to sleep but to sit and soak in the beauty of one of the most photogenic villages in the world.

-Positano has an old-fashioned charm which forces you linger and soak in the enchanting and breathtaking views.
+Positano has an old-fashioned charm that forces you to linger and soak in the enchanting and breathtaking views.
 I instantly fell in love with this fairy tale town.